syedfa/apptentive-documentation/using_apptentive/android/features.md

 customers, and start conversations with customers who have feedback, suggestions, or critiques.
 The **Ratings Prompt** is actually a series of views.
 The inital view is called the *Enjoyment Dialog*, and ask the customer whether they love your app.
 If the answer is yes, then they are shown the *Rating Dialog*, which offers them the oportunity to go to the app store to rate the app.
-If they don't love your app, will be taken to the [Message Center](#message-center) where they can give you feedback.
+If they don't love your app, they will be taken to the [Message Center](#message-center) where they can give you feedback.

 [Setting up the Ratings Prompt](https://github.com/skykelsey/apptentive-android/blob/new_docs/docs/IntegrationAndTesting.md#ratings-prompt)